esengendo/ImageClassification/README.md

 ## Dataset Description

 The dataset  was curated using the "Download All Images - zip" Google Chrome extension, targeting images with specific emotion-related keywords.
 After downloading, images smaller than 10KB were manually removed to ensure high-quality and relevance.
-This curated collection forms the basis of our model training, focusing on a diverse representation of human emotions.
+This curated collection forms the basis of our model training, focusing on a diverse representation of human emotions.  (data folder used was too large to upload to github- can be provided upon request)

 ## Model Architecture